A woman and a man sit at a table talking about college gap year options.

 Pros and cons of a gap year: Financial aid considerations

 Before starting a gap year, you should understand how taking a break from school can affect your financial aid.
 Taking a gap year may affect how much financial aid you can receive as a college student.
-Because the amount of aid available can change every year according to the U.S. Department of Education, the financial aid you qualified for before your gap year might not be there when you come back.
+The U.S. Department of Education explains that the amount of aid available can change every year based on your financial situation.
+The financial aid you qualified for before your gap year might not be there when you come back.

 Also, if you work during your gap year, you may have a higher income than what you had while in school.
 Because your income is higher, the amount of financial aid you receive may be lower.